riadjoseph/Go_Seo/README.md

 # Go_Seo
 A series of command line utilities to support SEO actions.
+Developed in Golang.

 ## folderCount
 folderCount is used to identify and count all first level folders.